LenzDu/auto-evaluation/README.md

 * Provide documenting functions to save your model results
 * Segmentations based on your predictions for binary classification task
 * *(In the future)* Integrate with sklearn models and support cross validation

+## Usage
+[This notebook](www.google.com) shows some basic usage of this package.

+## Installation
+Clone the git repo, navigate into the repo directory and use pip to install.

+    pip install .